danielharrell/does_music_move/does_music_move.md

 between unleaping notes, and hear nothing further to which we might attribute the leap.
 And this seems true for music in general.
-We hear a movement being made between unmoving notes, but nothing further to which we might attribute the movement.
+We hear a movement being made between unmoving notes, and nothing further to which we might attribute the movement.
 So we hear movement, but nothing making the movement.
 Yet how, in that case, could there